Technocracy movement: United States and Canada

 There were some speaking tours of the US and Canada in 1946 and 1947, and a motorcade from Los Angeles to Vancouver:

 Hundreds of cars, trucks, and trailers, all regulation grey, from all over the Pacific Northwest, participated.
 An old school bus, repainted and retrofitted with sleeping and office facilities, a two-way radio, and a public address system, impressed observers.
 A huge war surplus searchlight mounted on a truck bed was included, and grey-painted motorcycles acted as parade marshals.
 A small grey aircraft, with a Monad symbol on its wings, flew overhead.
 All this was recorded by the Technocrats on 16-mm 900-foot colour film.

-1948 saw a decline in activity and considerable internal dissent.
-One central factor contributing to this dissent was that "the Price System had not collapsed, and predictions about the expected demise were becoming more and more vague".
+In 1948, activity declined while dissent increased within the movement.
+One central factor contributing to dissent was that "the price system had not collapsed, and predictions about the expected demise were becoming more and more vague".
 Some quite specific predictions about the price system collapse were made during the Great Depression, the first giving 1937 as the date, and the second forecasting the collapse as occurring "prior to 1940".

-Membership and activity declined steadily in the years after 1948, but some activity persisted, mostly around Vancouver in Canada and on the West Coast of the United States.
+Membership and activity declined steadily after 1948, but some activity persisted, mostly around Vancouver in Canada and on the West Coast of the United States.
 Technocracy Incorporated currently maintains a website and distributes a monthly newsletter and holds membership meetings.

-An extensive archive of Technocracy's materials is held at the University of Alberta, in Canada.
+An extensive archive of Technocracy's materials is held at the University of Alberta.

-Technocrats plan
+Technocrats' plan

-In a publication from 1938 Technocracy Inc. the main organization made the following statement in defining their proposal.
+In a publication from 1938 Technocracy Inc. the main organization made the following statement in defining their proposal:

 Technocracy is the science of social engineering, the scientific operation of the entire social mechanism to produce and distribute goods and services to the entire population of this continent.
 For the first time in human history it will be done as a scientific, technical, engineering problem.
 There will be no place for Politics or Politicians, Finance or Financiers, Rackets or Racketeers.
 Technocracy states that this method of operating the social mechanism of the North American Continent is now mandatory because we have passed from a state of actual scarcity into the present status of potential abundance in which we are now held to an artificial scarcity forced upon us in order to continue a Price System which can distribute goods only by means of a medium of exchange.
 Technocracy states that price and abundance are incompatible; the greater the abundance the smaller the price.
 In a real abundance there can be no price at all.
 Only by abandoning the interfering price control and substituting a scientific method of production and distribution can an abundance be achieved.
 Technocracy will distribute by means of a certificate of distribution available to every citizen from birth to death.
 The Technate will encompass the entire American Continent from Panama to the North Pole because the natural resources and the natural boundary of this area make it an independent, self-sustaining geographical unit.